-Under the ‘Make in India’ initiative, the food processing sector has been identified as a priority sector and has immensely boosted the investment opportunities which is expected to have double-digit growth in the near future.
+Under the ‘Make in India’ initiative, the food processing industry has been identified as a priority sector and has immensely boosted the investment opportunities which is expected to have double-digit growth in the near future.
 According to Ministry of Food Processing India, Food Processing Industry accounts for about 32% of the country’s total food market, the Food Processing Industry is one of the largest industries in India and is ranked fifth in terms of production, consumption, export and expected growth.
 The Indian Food Processing Industry has grown by 11% in the last decade and is expected to reach $480 billion by 2020.
 The industry contributes to 14% of the country’s manufacturing GDP, 13% of exports and 6% of total industrial investment.

 The Indian food processing industry is regulated by several laws that govern the aspects of sanitation, licensing and other necessary permits that are required to start-up and run a food business.
 In this article, we discuss the impact of the New Consumer Protection Act 2019 (“Act”) not only on Zomato, but all the other food aggregators and players in the food industry.